peterp415/ll-deploy.dns/README.md

 Currently there is a Vagrant environment for local testing and a staging environment for EVDC servers.

+Note that the bind configuration and zone files are verified during deployment by running `named-checkconf` and `named-checkzone` on them before they are copied into place on the servers.
+However running a playbook with the `--check` option does not let these tests run, since no files are actually deployed.

 ## Getting started

 1. Create/activate a virtualenv for the project: